Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 Mei 2026 18.34.52 UTC
+- WIB: Rabu, 13 Mei 2026 22.10.17 UTC
-- WITA: Rabu, 13 Mei 2026 19.34.52 UTC
+- WITA: Rabu, 13 Mei 2026 23.10.17 UTC
-- WIT: Rabu, 13 Mei 2026 20.34.52 UTC
+- WIT: Kamis, 14 Mei 2026 00.10.17 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: motivational
+Kategori: friendship